 Experimental Results

 The proposed method is implemented on top of VTM-8.0 reference software.
-Experimental results are shown in Tables 2 against the VTM-8.0 anchor under RA and LB CTC [2], respectively.
+Experimental results are shown in Table 2 against the VTM-8.0 anchor under RA and LB CTC [2], respectively.

 Table 2.
 Simulation results of the proposed method